-Ref.
-PP/Policy TSA 1: Cary's Meadow (Preceding Draft Policy TSA/DSSP-a) Inset Map 9
+Policy TSA 1: Carey's Meadow Inset Map 9

-Land at Cary's Meadow will be conserved and enhanced for its contribution to the landscape, its wildlife and openness, and the amenity of visitors and local residents.
+Land at Carey's Meadow will be conserved and enhanced for its contribution to the landscape, its wildlife and openness, and the amenity of visitors and local residents.

-Cary's Meadow is a Norfolk County Wildlife Site, part of which lies within the Thorpe St. Andrew with Thorpe Island Conservation Area.
+Carey's Meadow is a Norfolk County Wildlife Site, part of which lies within the Thorpe St. Andrew with Thorpe Island Conservation Area.

-Flood risk (mainly zone 2 and some zone 1 by EA 2012 mapping; mainly zone 2, and some zones 1 & 3 by SFRA 2007 mapping EA mainly zone 2 and some zone 1; SFRA mainly zone 2, some 1 and 3).
+Flood risk (mainly zone 2 and some zone 1 by EA 2012 mapping; mainly zone 2, and some zones 1 & 3 by SFRA 2007).

-Cary's Meadow is a valuable site for wildlife and popular open space for the local community.
+Carey's Meadow is a valuable site for wildlife and popular open space for the local community.
 The policy signals the Authority's continuing commitment to its protection and improvement.

-(Following consultation on the Draft Site Specific Policies proposals came forward for housing development adjacent and to the west of Cary's Meadow that would also provide for an enhancement and expansion of the Cary's Meadow nature conservation and recreation area.
+(Following consultation on the Draft Site Specific Policies proposals came forward for housing development adjacent and to the west of Carey's Meadow that would also provide for an enhancement and expansion of the Carey's Meadow nature conservation and recreation area.
 Road access and other issues remained unresolved at the time of approval of the Proposed Site Specific Policies, and it was not therefore appropriate to allocate the land at that time.
 However, such a scheme may perhaps come forward later through the planning application process.)

 CORE STRATEGY: CS1, CS2, CS4, CS5, CS7, CS9, CS16, CS17, CS20, CS23, CS25.
 NPPF: 73, 74, 109, 110, 114, 115.

-MONITORING INDICATOR LIKELY INFORMATION SOURCES NOTES Α Area continues to contribute to landscape, wildlife and amenity?
+MONITORING INDICATOR LIKELY INFORMATION SOURCES NOTES A Area continues to contribute to landscape, wildlife and amenity?
 Visual inspection.
 Advice of BA Landscape Officer, Ecologists, & Rangers.
 Potential for additional advice from Norwich Fringe Project. В Maintenance and enhancements carried out?
 Visual inspection.
 Advice of BA Landscape Officer, Ecologists, & Rangers.
 Potential for additional advice from Norwich Fringe Project.